espejoserna/espejoserna/content/courses/filociencia/Semana-7.md

 empirical research] . . . does not compromise.
 Instead, science forces ideas to compete in a dynamic process.
 This competition refines or replaces old hypotheses, gradually approaching a more perfect representation of the truth, although one can reach truth no more than one can reach infinity” (p.
 90).
-(Jacqueline Fawcett, Joan Garity - Evaluating Research for Evidence-Based Nursing Practice (2008))
+(Jacqueline Fawcett, Joan Garity - Evaluating Research for Evidence-Based Nursing Practice (2008)) p.
+251

 > The positivists assert that correspondence truth is achieved through corroboration by verifica- tion.
 Popper (1959) modified the positivist view and developed the argument for falsification.
 He